Lapatinib (Generic Name)

 About This Drug

 Lapatinib is used to treat cancer.
-It is given by mouth.
+It is given orally (by mouth).

 Possible Side Effects (Most Common)